Background pattern

 Warnings and precautions

-• if you have had respiratory or pulmonary problems (such as inflammation or fluid in the lungs) after taking hydrochlorothiazide in the past.
+• if you have had respiratory or lung problems (such as inflammation or fluid in the lungs) after taking hydrochlorothiazide in the past.
 If you experience shortness of breath or severe difficulty breathing after taking Cozaar Plus, seek medical attention immediately.

-• if you follow a low-sodium diet;
+• if you are on a low-salt diet;

 • if you have had excessive vomiting and/or diarrhea;